Courses

 A study of the practices and methods of municipal governmental accounting encompassing terminology, reporting requirements, recording methods and the uses of funds.

-PREREQ.: ACCT 10 or 1
+PREREQ: ACCT 1

-Ethical standards of the accounting profession with emphasis on contemporary issues confronting accountants and auditors including their social and ethical responsibilities.
+Ethical standards of the accounting profession with emphasis on contemporary issues confronting accountants and auditors and their social and ethical responsibilities.
 Topics include the history of ethical thought, tax and auditing fiduciary responsibilities, the America Institute of Certified Public Accountants Code of Professional Conduct, financial statement representations, and the theoretical and practical application of ethical principles in business and accounting.

 Designed for students who want to pursue the study of tax accounting or who want to prepare their own individual tax returns.
 Topics include tax filing requirements, gross income, itemized deductions, capital gains and losses.
 Helps to prepare students to meet